top of page

 Get in Touch

 Pitching note: I'll do my best to reply to all pitches, and to offer feedback, if for some reason I am unable to write about the topic.
 Reasons may include my limited capacity as a freelancer, a publication's budget, or a publication's editorial scope.
 I truly wish I could write about everything that comes my way and appreciate any time taken to send me a pitch.
-Below is a list of topics that I'm always writing about, and which fit into the editorial scopes of the publications I regularly contribute to.
+Below is a list of topics that I'm currently writing about, and which presently fit into the editorial scopes of the publications I regularly contribute to.

 • New businesses (restaurants/ bars; vintage stores; contemporary retail stores; events spaces; galleries, etc.)